mnmlstme/unbundled/src/blog/05_patterns/itinerary.md

 We need to bring in the reset and some of `page.css` because CSS declarations are not inherited from the light DOM to the shadow DOM.

-When you created the `<blz-destination>` element, you supplied an attribute, `nights="4"`.
-This attribute is not part of the HTML standard—it is a _custom_ attribute.
-You will need to write some code in the `BlzDestination` class to copy that value into the `<p>` element provided for it.
-This is similar to using a slot.

 ```js
 class BlzDestination extends HTMLElement {